-- 23.05 The USSD report for 2005 emphasises a societal non-acceptance: "Homosexuals faced severe societal discrimination, and there were reports that the government expelled several expatriates in 2004 due to their sexual orientation."
-[4f] (p10, section 5) Behind the Mask carries another article, "Hotel employees expelled for 'immorality'", dated 8 October 2004, that illustrates the ambivalence, relating the arrest and expulsion of three Western employees working in a hotel in Asmara, on a 'question of immorality'.
-An unnamed diplomat said "'It is the first time such a reason is put forward [sic], homosexuality is not forbidden by the law, but it is not accepted by tradition.'"
-[37b] - 23.06 The above information is reiterated in the Canadian IRB's reply to a request, dated 28 February 2007.
+- 23.05 Behind the Mask carries another article, "Hotel employees expelled for 'immorality'", dated 8 October 2004, that illustrates the ambivalence, relating the arrest and expulsion of three Western employees working in a hotel in Asmara, on a 'question of immorality'.
+An unnamed diplomat said "'It is the first time such a reason is put forward [sic], homosexuality is not forbidden by the law, but it is not accepted by tradition."
+[37b] - 23.06 Most of the above information is reiterated in the Canadian IRB's reply to a request, dated 28 February 2007.
 [68e]